bigboomdesign/big-boom-directory/README.md

 * Any time you update the options on the main plugin settings screen, the new values will be used as the default when creating a new post type.

+* Uses the WP Object Cache for storing data about your post types created with the plugin.
+See `Directory` > `Cache` for available options.

 ---

 ## Dependencies